rharmonson/rharmonson.github.io/index.md

 - Storage
 - Virtualization

-Looking for RichTech Wiki?
+## RichTech Wiki?

-The [RichTech Wiki](https://github.com/rharmonson/richtech/wiki) on github.com is very much still intact and continues to garner a great deal of interest.
-However, I will no longer maintaining documents on the Wiki.
-I will migrate the higher traffic documentation from the RichTech Wiki and all revisions to github.io (here).
+Are you looking for the RichTech Wiki?
+The [RichTech Wiki](https://github.com/rharmonson/richtech/wiki) on github.com is intact and will continue to be available.
+However, the Wiki articles will no longer be maintained.
+I will migrate the higher traffic articles and revisions from the RichTech Wiki to here.

 {% include links.html %}